TreapGoGo/DOJ/README.md

 For Quick Sort problem, I write three solutions - quick sort, merge sort and bubble sort, whose time complexities are $O(n\log n)$, $O(n\log n)$ and $O(n^2)$ respectively.

 Here comes their gas usage comparison.
-As the scale of the array growing, their performances become extremely distinct.
+As the scale of the array grows, their performances become extremely distinct.

 |            Gas Usage in linear                  |     Gas Usage in logarithm        |
 |:-----------------------------------------------:|:---------------------------------:|